The Last Sky: Dream Anthology

 I was tasked with designing and developing two AI; a raven and a wraith / ghost.

-I was also co-developing several other enemies alonside other programmers, mainly assisting with new features and bugs, but also assisted in training on how to use the system.
+I also assisted with the design & development of several other AI; the spider, the hellhound, and the golem.
+I mainly assisting with new ai systems and bugs, but also trained others on how to use the system.